-Some attendees may feel that this is personal, and they should not ask about it, but not many people would say what the C/O says in this scenario, if they were not prepared to talk more about it.
+You may feel that this is personal, and you should not ask about it, but not many people would say what the C/O says in this scenario, if they were not prepared to talk more about it.

 Mental wellbeing is usually improved by talking about issues, rather than keeping them to ourselves.